Nirbodha/Astralyx/Protocol.md

 # Protocol
+**Warning!
+This is actually the first time I'm trying to write a protocol.
+Expect some stupidity.**

 This is the protocol that the client and the server use.
 The hexadecimal numbers are the IDs to the packets.
 \
 \